 Kitchen Cabinet Door Treatments

-Arches, squares, and cathedrals: cabinet door styles are fun to choose.
+Arches, squares, and cathedral cabinet door styles refer to the shape of the cabinet doors.

 Door treatments refer only to the door itself.
 Some common cabinet doors are:

-Even though kitchen cabinet glass doors technically falls in the category of door styles, I have separated them because they are so distinctive.
+Even though kitchen cabinet glass doors technically falls in the category of door styles, they're separate in this list because they are so distinctive.

-Not only that, you can add interior lighting to cabinets with glass-fronted doors for a mesmerizing effect.
-Glass-front kitchen cabinets can help you... highlight special china or other attractive items.
+Not only that, but you can add interior lighting to cabinets with glass-fronted doors for a mesmerizing effect.
+Glass-front kitchen cabinets can help you highlight special china or other attractive items.